riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 ...
 {% endhighlight %}

 We're checking if a user is logged in, if so that's who the task gets associated with, otherwise we are going to default the owner to 'Bob'.
-We could omit the else block where we assign the task to 'Bob' when a user is not logged in... but automatically assigning a user is going to make the `before` blocks in our tests less bloated, we don't have to worry about always logging in just to get our task test data associated with a user.
+We could omit the else block where we assign the task to 'Bob' when a user is not logged in... but automatically assigning a user is going to make the `before` blocks in our tests less bloated, we don't have to worry about always logging in just to get our task data associated with a user.

 Sweet, now we can get onto the actual tests.
+Let's start by checking for the login / logout link and that the new task field only appears for logged in users.

 ####page-contents-spec.js